Iandecisiv/web-sprint-challenge-intro-to-react/README.md

 1. What is React JS and what problems does it solve?
 Support your answer with concepts introduced in class and from your personal research on the web.

+React JS is our way to offload the state data that we need to run our app.
+It uses the virtual DOM to handle interactions with the actual DOM and infroms what elements to display.
+It also handlees the user interactions, so it can REACT when the state changes and update what the DOM displays.
+TLDR: It allows us to offload a large ammount of data so we can do more while still having a page that can actually load and feel good for the user.

 2. Describe component state.

+Component state is information managed within a component that is kept track of between renderings.

 3. Describe props.

+Props are the properties that are stored and imput to components, similar to how an argument is passed to a function.

 4. What are side effects, and how do you sync effects in a React component to changes of certain state or props?

+Side efects are anything that affects something outside of the scope of the function being executed.
+React can have side effects that do not require cleanup and it can also have side effects that must be addressed for the application to work as intended.
+By implementing our effect hook and a dependency arry as the second argument, we can pass data as to what state or props the effect should be synced.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.